Antonov-S/petsoft-app/README.md

   <h1 align="center" color='7582EB'>PetSoft</h1>

 </p>
-Next.js 13 project with full CRUD, optimistic UI, server actions, auth, payments, and more!

 ## Table of Contents

 1. <a href="#overview">Overview</a>
 2. <a href="#appConfig">Application Configurations</a>
-3. <a href="#builtWith">Built with</a>
+3. <a href="#envExample">Environment Variables</a>
 4. <a href="#appShots">Screenshots</a>

 <h2 id="overview">Overview</h2>

-PetSoft is a web application intended for learning purposes.
-It has the following functionality:
+PetSoft is a web application designed for learning purposes, built with Next.js 13, featuring full CRUD functionality, an optimistic UI, server actions, authentication, test payment integration, and more.

+### Key Features:

 - protected routes available only to registered users
 - dashboard with all available pets